How to Remove Ink Stains From Clothes

 The Spruce / Letícia Almeida

-How to Remove Permanent Ink Stains From Clothes
+How to Remove Permanent Ink and Ballpoint Ink Stains From Clothes

-A permanent ink stain (including those from most permanent markers and highlighters) can be a bigger challenge, and ballpoint ink responds well to most methods.
+A permanent ink stain (including those from permanent markers and highlighters) can be a bigger challenge, Ballpoint ink responds well to most methods.

 Rubbing alcohol is often effective on permanent ink stains.
-The liquid may not remove the stain completely (it is called "permanent ink" for a reason), but it will help to at least fade the mark.
+The liquid may not remove the stain completely, but it will help to at least fade the mark.
 If the fabric can be bleached, you may have a better chance of removing the stain altogether.

 1. Test the Fabric